raphamorim/raphamorim.github.com/_posts/2014-09-25-hello-my-name-is-docker.md

 ### Starting with Docker

-In this guide I've publish a project in [github](https://github.com/raphamorim/docker-guide), over there have a Dockerfile to build docker image, using nodejs.
+In this guide I've publish a project in [github](https://github.com/raphamorim/docker-guide).
+In this project have a Dockerfile to build docker image, using nodejs.

 Hint: You can check other Dockerfiles examples [here](http://dockerfile.github.io).